Information for applicants

-Read our guide to writing a research grant application (PDF, 250KB) for top tips on preparing your application for funding.
+Read our guide to preparing a research grant application (PDF, 132KB) for top tips on preparing your application for funding.

-You could also read tips for health research funding success from the Research Design Service.
+You could also read tips for health research funding success from the NIHR Research Design Service London.

 All research supported by Parkinson's UK must comply with the NC3Rs requirements to replace, reduce and refine the use of animals in research.

 We have signed up to the Declaration on Openness on Animal Research.

 Please also see our policy on the use of animals in research.